Frequently asked questions

 10. What is the updating interval of EM-DAT figures?

 EM-DAT is internally updated on a daily basis.
-However, the publicly accessible information is updated every 3 months, after all the data has been validated and cross-checked with different sources.
+However, the publicly accessible information is updated every 3 months, once that all the data has been validated and cross-checked using different sources.

 11. How can I download the data/access to the EM-DAT data?

-The EM-DAT data can be consulted through the database section (link) of the website.
-The database section is composed of four dynamic search tools (country and disaster profiles, disaster list and advanced search).
+The EM-DAT data can be consulted through the database section of the website.
+The database section is composed of dynamic search tools.
 All the online generated profiles, summary tables, trends and maps are directly downloadable.
 However, access to the raw data is only possible through a data request procedure.
 Each request is reviewed individually by the EM-DAT team and access to the data is only granted on a case-by-case basis.

 12. What are the conditions of use?